Trajectory Generation and Tracking Control for Aggressive Tail-Sitter Flights: Related work

-Our method aims to fully exploit the UAV's actual aerodynamics to achieve high-accuracy control performance.
-Compared to the existing works, our proposed control scheme has the following advantages. \textbf{1)} Existing works either give up the vehicle aerodynamic model (e.g., model-free methods \citep{barth2020model, smeur2020incremental,cheng2022transition}) or compromise to simplified models (e.g., simplified classic model \citep{ritz2017global}, spherical equivalence model \citep{pucci2013nonlinear}, and $\phi$-theory model \citep{lustosa2017phi, tal2022global}), while our proposed controller uses classic aerodynamic models without any simplification on its aerodynamic coefficients.
-The ability to use high-fidelity aerodynamic model is crucial to achieve higher control accuracy. \textbf{2)} Existing controllers \citep{ritz2017global, smeur2020incremental, cheng2022transition, tal2022global} simultaneously track trajectories and process the wind gust or singularities.
-Since the handling of wind gust or singularities requires extra procedures or different strategies, the trajectory tracking controller will switch into different branches, which will adversely affect the reliability and stability of the controller.
-In contrast, we use a two-stage control architecture to decouple the real-time trajectory tracking from the handling of singularities or wind gusts.
-More specifically, in the first stage, the position trajectory is transformed into a state-input trajectory based on the differential flatness where the wind gust and singularities are resolved.
-Then, the second stage is a unified, global state trajectory tracking controller without any ad-hoc adjustments. \textbf{3)} Existing works \citep{ritz2017global, barth2020model, smeur2020incremental, tal2022global} usually track the position trajectory in a cascaded control structure (e.g., a position controller followed by an attitude controller and then an angular velocity controller), while our controller tracks the full state by directly actuating the thrust acceleration and angular velocity.
-The tracking of the full state and the elimination of the cascaded attitude control loop allows higher controller bandwidth and hence the tracking of more aggressive trajectories.
-Moreover, we use an on-manifold MPC, as opposed to the PID control \citep{ritz2017global}, to achieve high-performance global tracking within the entire flight envelope.
-In summary, a comparison of our work and those existing state-of-the-art global controllers is presented in Table \ref{tab_control_comparison}.
+Our method aims to fully exploit the UAV's actual aerodynamics to achieve high-accuracy and real-time control performance.
+Compared to the existing works, our proposed control scheme has the following advantages. \textbf{1)} Existing works either give up the vehicle aerodynamic model (e.g., model-free methods \citep{barth2020model, cheng2022transition}) or compromise to simplified models (e.g., simplified classic model \citep{ritz2017global}, spherical equivalence model \citep{pucci2013nonlinear}, steady-level-flight model \citep{smeur2020incremental} and $\phi$-theory model \citep{lustosa2017phi, tal2022global}), while our proposed controller leverages classic aerodynamic models without any simplification on its aerodynamic coefficients.
+The use of high-fidelity aerodynamic model is crucial to achieve higher control accuracy. \textbf{2)} Existing controllers either ignore wind effect in the environment (e.g. \cite{ritz2017global, lustosa2017phi}), or compensate the disturbance through incremental control updates from increased control error (e.g. \citep{smeur2020incremental, tal2022global}), while our proposed approach incorporates wind effect by adjusting the reference trajectory (e.g., attitude) to maintain coordinated flight based on the differential flatness, and then tracks the adjusted trajectory in real time.
+Given the considerable aerodynamic efficiency loss of tail-sitter in windy conditions \citep{vourtsis2023wind}, our proposed feedforward strategy compensates the wind effect in an pre-emptive way before the control error actually accumulates. \textbf{3)} Existing controllers \citep{ritz2017global, tal2022global} simultaneously track trajectories and process singularities, while our work decouples singularities from the tracking controller, by the two-statge architecture.
+Such separation isolates the singularity treatment from the state tracking controller. \textbf{4)} An on-manifold MPC is proposed for trajectory tracking in high accuracy.
+MPC tracks full states by solving a finite-horizon optimization at each step to yield the best future behavior based on the system model \citep{borrelli2017predictive}.
+Its predictive nature that exploits the information of the future reference trajectory, contributes to a higher control bandwidth for trajectory tracking.
+In contrast, existing works \citep{ritz2017global, barth2020model, smeur2020incremental, tal2022global} usually track the position trajectory in a cascaded control structure (e.g., a position controller followed by an attitude controller), which simplifies the outer loop design, but simultaneously constrains the outer loop's bandwidth.
+Admittedly, MPC is more computationally demanding and its convergence is challenging to guarantee, but its predictive nature and constraint handling capability have led to a wealth of successful robotic applications, such as the leading-edge Boston Dynamics Atlas humanoid robot \citep{Marion2021Flipping}, drone racing \citep{foehn2021time} and aerobatics \citep{kaufmann2020RSS, lu2022manifold}.
+In summary, a comparison of our work with those existing state-of-the-art global controllers is presented in Table \ref{tab_control_comparison}.